Bundles of metric structures as left ultrafunctors: Generalising to any structure

-Now for the other direction suppose that we have a natural transformation of left ultrafunctors $\kappa$ from $\mathcal{F}$ to $\mathcal{R}(\mathcal{E})$.
-Define $\bar{\kappa}_x =\kappa_x$, first from the fact that $\kappa$ is a natural transformation of left ultrafunctors we that for each $x$, $\bar{\kappa}_x =\kappa_x$ we get that $\bar{\kappa}_x$ is also a map of structures.
-The only thing remaining to check that $\bar{\kappa}$ is a map of bundles is to check that for each sort $\bar{\kappa}^S$ is a map of bundles, but this follows immediately from our work for bounded complete metric spaces.
-Finally we know that these two processes are inverses of each other on the level of each sort thus they are inverses of each other and the two functors $\mathcal{L}$ and $\mathcal{R}$ are adjoints.
+From the fact that $\kappa $ is a natural transformation of left ultrafunctors, we get that for each $x$, $\bar{\kappa}_{x} =\kappa _{x}$ is a map of structures.
+The only thing remaining to check is that for each sort, $\bar{\kappa}^{S}$ is a map of bundles of the corresponding sort, but this follows immediately from our work for bounded complete metric spaces.
+Finally, we know that these two processes are inverses of each other on the level of each sort, thus they are inverses of each other, and the two functors $\mathcal{L}$ and $\mathcal{R}$ are adjoints.

-Now the unit and the counit of adjunctions are isomorphisms at the level of each sort, and hence we get an equivalence of categories between $\mathrm{Left \ ultrafunctors(X,\cat{CompMet}_{\mathfrak{L}})}$ and the category $\mathrm{Bun}(X, \cat{CompMet}_{\mathfrak{L}})$.
+Now, the unit and the counit of adjunctions are isomorphisms at the level of each sort, and hence we get an equivalence of categories between $\mathrm{Lult}(X,\mathrm{CompMet}_{\mathfrak{L}})$ and the category $\mathrm{Bun}(\mathrm{CompMet}_{\mathfrak{L}},X)$.